matteoconci/Jamming-Project/README.md

 1- Create base framework with Vite;
 2- Delete base default Vite script to have a clean starting point;
 3- Create components folder with jsx and module.css file;
-4- Create first function in component to see if there are any error
+4- Create first function in component to see if there are any error:
-    ```Javascript component file
+    Component javascript file

     import React from "react";
     import styles from './playlist.module.css';